sharma-kunal/Entry-Management-System/README.md

 An Entry Management System using Django (A Python-based free and open-source web framework)

-In this project you have a management software which will take details from the visitor and when the user `Check's In`, it will inform the host about the meeting (vai Mail and SMS) with all details of the Visitor.
+In this project you have a management software which will take details from the visitor and when the visitor `Check's In` for the meeting, server will automatically inform the host about the meeting (vai Mail and SMS) with all details of the Visitor.
-And when the Visitor `Check's Out` it will inform the Visitor (via Mail and SMS) all details about all the information about the meeting attended.
+And when the Visitor `Check's Out` it will send the details (via Mail and SMS) to the Visitor about the meeting attended.

 ## Preview